We talk to Marama Davidson about Home Birth

 And for my first child I was a young strong healthy and fit woman who recovered really quickly – but even with all that favouring me birth was just a phenomenal achievement in my eyes.

-Birth is ‘sorta nothing much’ because we do it every second of the day around the world.
+Birth is ‘sort of nothing much’ because we do it every second of the day around the world.
 But it is also everything.
 The biggest thing ever.

 The right to continuity of care and our midwifery system was something we fought for, how valuable do you think this is for birthing women in NZ?